 Chicken Biryani, a Classic

-One of the most loved dishes throughout India, biryani says abundance, generosity, and celebrations.
+One of the most loved dishes throughout India, biryani means abundance, generosity, and celebrations.
 Chicken biryani is yet another Persian gift to Indian cuisine.
-Like Spain’s paella and Italy’s risotto, Indian’s are justifiably proud of their iconic biryani.
+Like Spain’s paella and Italy’s risotto, Indian’s are justifiably proud of this iconic dish.
 The fancier the occasion, the more elaborate the biryani.

 Everyone Has Their Own!

 Are you feeling daunted?
 Don’t be.
 The steps are simple and I am including tips and tricks to help you as you go along so you can make this show stopper party dish.
-While this is not weeknight cooking from start to finish, I have ideas on how you can make chicken biryani in three steps which could be made during the week.
-This is done by: parboiling the rice, partially cooking the chicken, freezing them separately, and then defrosting them when you are ready to do the final cooking.
+While this is not weeknight cooking from start to finish, I have ideas on how you can make chicken biryani in three steps.
+This is done during the week by: parboiling the rice, partially cooking the chicken, freezing them separately, and then defrosting them when you are ready to do the final cooking.

-Commit yourself to the steps and you will be rewarded with a special occasion centerpiece that you will be asked to serve over and over.
+Commit yourself to the steps and you will be rewarded with a special occasion centerpiece that you will be asked to serve over and over again.

 Easy, Enticing Chicken Biryani